Skip to content

 The focus in the treatment of gastrointestinal diseases is on modern procedures that enable precise diagnosis and effective therapy.

 You should arrive for the examination on an empty stomach (drinking water is allowed up to one hour before the procedure).
 Before the examination begins, there is an explanation about the procedure and sedation, along with a brief clarification of any remaining questions.
 Then, an access point is established, and Propofol is administered to induce sleep.
-About 30 minutes after the examination, you will be woken up, get dressed, and can gradually wake up fully in a reclining chair in the recovery room, where you can drink water and have a light snack.
-The doctor will then come to you and provide you with the written report, which will be briefly discussed.
-If medications are necessary, you will be given a prescription.
-Around an hour after the examination, you will be fully alert again, but driving is not allowed.
-The samples taken during the gastroscopy are examined in the laboratory (biopsy), and the results are sent to the Co-Ordination within 7-10 days.
-The doctor translates the findings into layman’s terms and sends them to you via email or postal mail, according to your preference.
-For a detailed discussion of the findings, you can schedule a separate appointment upon request (30 minutes), which will be billed separately.
-Payment for all examinations is possible in cash or by card.
+After the approximately 20-minute examination, you will be woken up, get dressed, and can slowly wake up properly in a reclining chair in the recovery room, drink water, and eat a snack.

 During a colonoscopy, the rectum, the entire colon, and the last portion of the small intestine (terminal ileum) are examined.